mbourgey/CBW_HTseq_module3/solutions/_alnMetrics1.md

    - A good alignment if > 90%
    - Reference assembly issues if [75-90]%
-   - Probably a mismatch between sample and ref if < 75 %
+   - Probably a mismatch between sample and reference if < 75 %